LINKS for Areas of "Whole-Person Education" Website

 We want to help you discover activities that are enjoyable and educational, that will motivate students and will help them understand important scientific concepts.
 These "activities to stimulate learning" can occur in a specific discipline (such as biology, geology, astronomy, chemistry, or physics) or in a multi-disciplinary context.

-This area and its partner — TEACHING STRATEGIES FOR EFFECTIVE EDUCATION — explore the exciting world of learning and teaching.
+This area and its partner — TEACHING STRATEGIES & TECHNIQUES FOR EFFECTIVE EDUCATION — explore the exciting world of learning and teaching.

 The websites below vary in function.
 Some provide information, while others offer activities, or links to websites that have been reviewed and are recommended by educators.
 I haven't looked through everything in these websites, but what I've seen looks good, and they'll certainly give you plenty of ideas and activities to explore!

-Eisenhower National Clearinghouse (but ENC.org has become ENC.COM)
+Eisenhower National Clearinghouse (re: ENC.org is now ENC.com)

-The selected web-pages above are only a beginning, since I haven't yet done a comprehensive search — especially in subject areas such as biological science, physical sciences, but also for general thinking skills — but they will provide lots of interesting ideas for you to think about.
-Links-pages that now are more complete are about PUBLIC SCHOOLS & RELIGION and HOME SCHOOLS (in the area of School Options) plus pages about combining CREATIVE THINKING and CRITICAL THINKING into productive thinking in PROBLEM-SOLVING METHODS (in the area of Thinking Skills).
+MORE — The selected web-pages above are only a beginning, since I haven't yet done a comprehensive search — especially in subject areas such as biological science, physical sciences, but also for general thinking skills — but what is already above will provide lots of interesting ideas for you to think about.
+Also, link-pages that now are more complete will help you explore PUBLIC SCHOOLS & RELIGION and HOME SCHOOLS (in the area of School Options) plus pages about combining CREATIVE THINKING and CRITICAL THINKING into PRODUCTIVE THINKING in PROBLEM-SOLVING METHODS (in the area of Thinking Skills).

 A DISCLAIMER: